decagondev/BandersnatchExperiments/tickets/firstTicket.md

 ## Objectives

 - Develop a database interface class
-- Create random data
+- Create random monster data with the MonsterLab library
-- Populate the database with at least 1000 datapoints
+- Populate the database with at least 1000 monsters

 To see what your final output should be, navigate to `/data` on the [deployed site](https://bandersnatch.herokuapp.com/).